-Here’s a quick guide to persimmons, with tips on varieties, prep, uses, and seasonality of unusual and sensuous fruit.
+Here’s a quick guide to persimmon, with tips on varieties, prep, uses, and seasonality of this unusual and sensuous fruit.

 Beauty is only skin deep.
 That’s good advice for impatient eaters of Hachiya persimmons, the heart-shaped variety that needs to be fully ripened to appreciate its tangy-sweet taste and jelly-like texture.

 Don’t even think about eating persimmons before they’re ripe, and don’t rely on color to judge ripeness.
 The skin is the same vivid orange color whether at the highly astringent, tannic unripe stage or the fully ripened, luscious point.
 Touch them.

 Hachiya persimmons feel like overfilled water balloons when ripe.
 Their pulp can be scooped from the skin like jam from a cup.